 Learn About the History and Function of Chapbooks

 A chapbook has traditionally been defined as literature consisting chiefly of small pamphlets of popular tales, ballads, children's stories, religious tracts, political tracts, nursery rhymes, folk tales, almanacs, and poetry.
-However, to modern writers, a chapbook is simply a booklet of creative work about 30-40 pages long.
+To modern writers, a chapbook is simply a booklet of creative work about 30 to 40 pages long.
 Many publishers host chapbook contests, awarding the winners a cash prize and a chapbook publication.

 The History of Chapbooks

 Chapbooks first came about in 16th century Europe with popular fairy tales like "Jack and Giant Killer."
 They were cheaply constructed and not always pleasing to the eye, but during the 1500s they were purchased by people who otherwise weren't able to buy books and were often thrown out after reading or repurposed.

 Chapbooks were an important means for disseminating popular culture to common people, particularly those who lived in rural areas.
-They entertained, provided information and offered history (though it was often unreliable!).
+They entertained, provided information and offered history.
 Chapbooks even contributed to increasing the rate of literacy.
-Illiteracy in England during the 1640s was around 70 percent for men, and the rate dropped to 40 percent during the mid-18th century.
+Illiteracy in England during the 1640s was around 70% for men, and the rate dropped to 40% during the mid-18th century.

 The number of chapbooks printed in England is mind-boggling.
 During the 1660s, as many as 400,000 almanacs were printed every year, enough to distribute to one of every three families in Britain.
 Chapbooks were priced to be affordable to workers, although their sales were not limited to the working classes.
 Ballads sold for a halfpenny or just a few pence.
 Chapbooks seemed to disappear until the 19th century, but in the last 100 years, they've resurfaced, mainly among poetry and short prose writers.